 Inazo Nitobe was, among other things, a scholar and politician whose most well-known work is arguably “Bushido: the Soul of Japan“.
 Originally written in English at the turn of the 20th century, the book provides insights into the ethics by which the samurai lived.
-The code that these warriors of feudal Japan conducted themselves by is called “bushido” or the way of the warrior, which is comprised of seven virtues or qualities that I will discuss later on.
+The code that these warriors of feudal Japan conducted themselves by is called “bushido“, or “the way of the warrior”, and is comprised of seven virtues or qualities that I will discuss later on.

-The image on the right represents the term, samurai, which can be translated to mean “one who serves.”
+The image on the right represents the term, “samurai“, which can be translated to mean “one who serves.”
 Lawyers, although not warriors per se, serve in two capacities.
 First and foremost, a lawyer, as an officer of the court, must work to ensure that justice is served.
-Second, a lawyer must serve his client and advocate vigorously on his client’s behalf.
+Second, a lawyer must serve his or her client and advocate vigorously on the client’s behalf.

 From top to bottom, right to left, the characters represent the following virtues as I understand them: